 Submission to proper authorities at home, work, and the church

 In Ephesians 5-6, Paul wrote a separate section on submission to proper authorities.
 We are compelled to lower ourselves so that we may elevate them.
 Paul uses the Christian household to elaborate on this point.
 Wives respect and allow their husbands to be responsible for their wives (Ephesians 5:22-24).
-Husbands are to love their wife and lay down themselves so that they can focus on their wife’s wellbeing above their own (Ephesians 5:25-32).
+Husbands are to love their wives and lay down themselves so that they can focus on their wife’s wellbeing above their own (Ephesians 5:25-32).

 Standing firm against spiritual opposition